prashantgupta24/Salt-Stack/README.md

 ##Installation

 I used 2 VM's from AWS, and I installed the Salt-master on one and the Salt-minion on the other.
-This link is very helpful for installation guide: https://docs.saltstack.com/en/latest/topics/installation/
+Check out this link for help with installation of Salt: https://docs.saltstack.com/en/latest/topics/installation/

 ##Configuring the Salt Master